- How To Format Your Resume

 - Include three or four sentences describing what your position entailed.
 Think about what you actually contributed to the job or organization and how your role was significant.
 The use of bullets makes the résumé easy to read.
 Refer to the attached “Action Verbs” sheet for help in choosing energetic verbs; try to avoid using “responsibilities include” and “did.”

-• Combination (of Chronological and Functional formats) allows you to highlight your experience in specific fields.
+This format combines both Chronological and Functional formats.
+It allows you to highlight your experience in specific fields.
 Work experiences are listed chronologically under functional categories (e.g., Financial, Legal, etc.).

 - Create categories based on skills that are most important to the job field (e.g. Financial, Education, Research, Technology, etc.)